 jQuery Form Validation to Restrict Multiple URL

-In jQuery, it is very simple to restrict the user to enter more than one URL via a form input.
+In jQuery, it is effortless to restrict the user from entering more than one URL via a form input.
 By validating this, we can avoid spam content with more hyperlinks.

-In the previous tutorial, we have seen the jQuery example to validate contact form.
-In this tutorial, we are using jQuery match() to check the number of URL occurrences.
+In the previous tutorial, we have seen the jQuery example to validate the contact form.
+This tutorial uses jQuery match() to check the number of URL occurrences.

-For this jQuery function, we are passing a regex pattern to find URL match among input string.
+We pass a regex pattern to find a URL match among the input string for this jQuery function.

 HTML Text-Area Input